 We tested 5 Prefolds in our year-long review and test of cloth systems:

 At the end of our year-long comparison test, we frankly didn't feel that the prefold approach is compelling.
-Its just more work than competing, and more modern, approaches.
-In addition, none of the prefold systems did very well in terms of absorbency.
+Its just more work than competing, and more modern systems.
+In addition, prefold based diapers did not do very well in terms of absorbency.
 Last, but not least, the cost savings of $45 spread over 3+ years of diapering is not enough to justify going with a sub-optimal approach.

 Most hybrid brands offer the following types of insert options: